django-graph-api/django-graph-api/docs/define_nodes.rst

 Sample queries
 --------------

-You should now be able to create more complicated queries and make use of GraphQL's nested object feature.
+You should now be able to create more complicated queries and make use of GraphQL's nested objects feature.
 ::

     {